 Because, arguably, there is no standard way of calculating HOOH, and contracts typically do not provide a methodology for it, it can be a very controversial subject and a point of contention between contractors and owners.
 Contractors may present damages based on industry formulas to calculate the alleged loss and owners may prefer to use actual cost data or insist on its omission altogether.
 Because of the nature of HOOH costs and the fact that they cannot be tracked directly to a project, actual damages or cost data becomes difficult or impossible to calculate or even provide at a detailed level.
 As a result, industry sources, local laws, and court or board decisions become very important, and provide guidelines to parties as to how to establish entitlement and quantum when pursuing or defending a HOOH claim.

-In order to recover HOOH costs, a contractor may be required, depending upon the applicable laws, court decisions or contract requirements, to show:
+To recover HOOH costs, a contractor may be required, depending on the applicable laws, court decisions or contract requirements, to show:

 - compensable delay without any concurrent delay;

 - substantial reduction in stream of income revenue from project;

 - that the owner required the contractor to remain on standby, ready to restart work quickly;

 - that HOOH costs were not recovered via paid changes or variations;

 - an inability to mitigate HOOH damages by taking on new work; and